 The Background

-After the end of World War II, Germany was divided into four occupation zones, each controlled by one of the four Allied powers: the United States, Soviet Union, United Kingdom, and France.
-Berlin, located in the Soviet zone, was also divided among the four powers even though it was situated within East Germany.
+After the end of World War II, Germany was divided into four occupation zones, each controlled by one of the four Allied powers: the United States, the former Soviet Union, the United Kingdom and France.
+Germany was sympathized into two zones; the eastern and the western half but the four world powers also divided Berlin even though the city was located inside the Soviet dominated east Germany.

-Concerned about the influence of the Western powers, the Soviet Union became increasingly hostile, culminating in the blockade of West Berlin in 1948.
+Growing suspicious with the impact of the so called western powers the Soviet Union turned hostile, even to the extent of blocking the supply of West Berlin in 1948.

 The Berlin Blockade